Cray-HPE/fawkes/release/README.md

 The `upload.sh` script will use the `NEXUS_USERNAME` and `NEXUS_PASSWORD` environment variables if they are set.

-If environment varialbes are not set, then by default the script will attempt to resolve credentials from a Kubernetes secret called `nexus-admin-credential`.
+If environment variables are not set, then by default the script will attempt to resolve credentials from a Kubernetes secret called `nexus-admin-credential`.
 That Kubernetes secret should have the following information:

 ```yaml